Thi-mee/Thi-mee/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
-  <h1>Hello there, I am <span style="font-size:36">Timilehin Adenuga</span></h1>
+  <h1>Hi, I am <span style="font-size:36">Timilehin Adenuga</span></h1>
 </div>

 <h3 style="color:orange;"> A bit about me 😁</h3>
-I am a **Full-Stack Software Engineer** with 3+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
-I have worked with various stacks rooting from Javascript, C, C#, and python; and I'm always eager to learn new technologies.
-I’m passionate about learning; I believe it never ends and that a lot of things are interconnected in the grand scheme of things.
+I am a **Software Engineer** with 4+ years of experience building and maintaining web applications; of which involves delivering scalable, user-friendly, and well optimized applications, collaboration with other developers and designers, troubleshooting and debugging complex problems.
+I have worked with various stacks rooting from Javascript, C, C#, and python.
+I’m passionate about learning and I'm always eager to learn new technologies; I believe learning never ends and that a lot of things are interconnected in the grand scheme of things.
 I’m a big fan of Animes, Popcorn, Mangas, outings, Foood!

 ### Personal Note 🖊️